-Retirement Contributions
+Retirement Contributions A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
+Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and employer. the Additionally. members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.

-A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
-Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
-Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.
+Service Credit

-Creditable Service Defined Benefit Component
+Defined Benefit Component

-benefit Under the defined component of the plan, creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member purchased has additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+Under the defined benefit component of the plan, service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.

-Under the defined contribution component, creditable service is used to determine vesting for the employer contribution portion of the plan.
+Defined Contribution Component Under the defined contribution component, service credit is used to determine vesting for the employer contribution portion of the plan.